Māori research projects

-A Victoria University researcher wants to find out what helps people become active users of the Māori language to try to reverse the decline in speaker numbers.
+A Victoria University of Wellington researcher wants to find out what helps people become active users of the Māori language to try to reverse the decline in speaker numbers.

 The first in-depth analysis of Māori Television by university researchers will shed light on the impact and significance of the indigenous broadcaster.

 A study to investigate the use of hangi stones, lava and sediment records could be used to map changes in the Earth’s magnetic field.

 New mobile app developed by the University’s Faculty of Education, Te Kura Māori, looks set to change the way New Zealanders learn te reo Māori.